Learning a language on paper or in the classroom is one thing, actually speaking it, being understood and holding a conversation is another.

 Inter-actions - Dudelange

-A voluntary language exchange initiative in Dudelange to promote discussion between different nationalities is run by Inter-actions.
+A voluntary language exchange initiative in Dudelange on Tuesdays once a month designed to promote discussion between different nationalities is run by Inter-actions.
 Participants can promote their mother tongue and practise a new language, but should have a basic understanding of the language they wish to master.
-You can find more information on their language cafes - dates and registration here.

 The Luxembourg Language Exchange meetup

-Club Polyglotte meets every Tuesday, and you can participate at an English, French, Luxembourgish, German, Spanish or Italian language table.
+Club Polyglotte meets some Tuesday evenings every month, and you can participate at an English, French, Luxembourgish, German, Spanish or Italian language table.
 They currently meet at Vapiano at 28 Place de la Gare, behind the bar area in a covered inner courtyard, from 19.00.
 You must buy something to eat or drink and the membership fee for a year is €3.
+Alternately meetings can sometimes be via Skype.
 You can find more here.

-There are several ad hoc online or park meet ups to practise languages, you can find them listed here.
+There are several ad hoc online or in-person meet ups to practise languages, you can find them listed here.

 Maison des Associations